ivanvoitovych/tour-of-heroes/step-8.md

 </Layout>
 ```

-Then we add the Messages component to the Layout.
-And changing the title's base from Viewi to Tour of Heros:
+Then we add the `Messages` component to the Layout.
+And change the title's base from `Viewi` to `Tour of Heros`:

 `viewi-app\Components\Views\Layouts\Layout.html`